miaobobo0813/big/README.md

 c = a.subbig(b);
 c.print();
 ```
-In this example, the program will output result of `t1 - t2`, namely the value of `a-b`.
+In this example, the program will output the difference of `t1 - t2`, namely the value of `a-b`.

 Note:
   - `subbig()` returns a value of type `big`.
-  - If the result is negative, throw an exception: "The answer is a negative number."
+  - If the difference is negative, throw an exception: "The answer is a negative number."

 #### Multiply by another variable of type `int`.
 ```Cpp